In all cases, students seeking admission to Connors State College should follow these steps in the process.

 Application for Admissions

 All new students, returning students who have not attended CSC during the past twelve (12) months students must submit an Application for Admissions.
-An application may be submitted in one of the following ways:

 First Time College Students